US Marijuana Laws 2017

 Idaho, Indiana, Kansas, Nebraska, North Dakota, South Dakota, Texas, West Virginia

-Although most states are starting to come around, this select handful has little to no tolerance for marijuana in their state, both recreationally AND medicinally.
+Although most states are starting to come around, this select handful has little to no tolerance for herb in their state, both recreationally AND medicinally.
 At least Indiana, Kansas, Nebraska, North Dakota, and West Virginia all have “Conditional Release” clauses in place which will allow the first offender to opt for probation rather than going to trial and risking jail time.

 The states to avoid at all cost are Idaho, South Dakota, and Texas.
-Texas may be changing its position soon with upcoming legislation, but until then, these three states are the absolute worst on marijuana.
+Texas may be changing its position soon with upcoming legislation, but until then, these three states are the absolute worst on herb.
 Convictions here can still result in mandatory minimums, and unlike the other 5 states, they insist you stand trial.
 Possessing less than a gram of concentrates in these states is considered a felony offense!

-The moral of the story, as a cannabis consumer, be aware.
+The moral of the story, as a herb consumer, be aware.
 Until federal legislation changes, we must be aware of our rights, as well as, the laws in other states.
 A simple trip to visit family during the holidays could turn into a nightmare if you have to travel out-of-state.